 Ali is a clinical psychologist who strives to work collaboratively with clients.
 She believes in the power of a respectful and warm therapeutic relationship.
 Ali also values a strengths-based approach to therapy that recognises the resilience of clients.

-Ali has experience in working with a variety of mental health concerns, including depression and anxiety, the impacts of trauma, psychosis, and personality disorders.
-She also has a special interest in working with adult women with autism, to address mental health issues they may be experiencing such as depression, anxiety, and traumatic stress.
+Ali has experience working with a variety of difficulties, including depression and anxiety, the impacts of trauma, and psychosis.
+She also has a special interest in working with adult women with autism.
 Ali is an LGBTQI+ and sex work friendly therapist, and is mindful of the need for culturally sensitive therapy.

 - Registered Clinical Psychologist with the Australian Health Practitioners Regulation Authority (AHPRA)